BuilderIO/mitosis/docs/cli.md

 - Receives 1 Mitosis component file as input
 - Outputs it to 1 designated target.

+You can get more information by `mitosis --help`

 ## `mitosis build`

 `mitosis build` is meant for entire project/folders, and is therefore more involved.
 It: